395t/coding-assignment-week-8-vit-2/README.md

 ### **Model Architecture**

-We used the [pytorch implementation](https://github.com/lucidrains/perceiver-pytorch) of the Perceiver IO architecture and devided the parameters of the model for each task.
+We used the [pytorch implementation by lucidrains](https://github.com/lucidrains/perceiver-pytorch) of the Perceiver IO architecture and determined the parameters of the model for each task.
 We also used a randomly generated query vector that had a size of ``(batch_size, 1, num_classes)`` that was jointly trained with the Perceiver IO model.
 Due to the PyTorch implementation, we reshaped images from (batch_size, num_channels, height, width) to (batch_size, 1, num_channels * height * width) before passing into the model.
 We used a cross entropy loss function and AdamW optimizer to train the model and the query vector.
 The output of the model is just a tensor of size (batch_size, output_labels).
-There data augmentations also applied to the training images to boost performance.
-It should also be noted that lack of computation resources forced us to use a shallower version of a Perceiver IO model with a depth of 2.
+There were data augmentations also applied to the training images to boost performance.

 ### **Conducted Experiments**

-We tested out the PerceiverIO model that is not pre-trained on 3 different datasets.
+We tested out the PerceiverIO model trained from scratch on 3 different datasets.
 We recorded the training and test loss and accuracies for each dataset.
 We also ran an ablation study on the affect of learning rate and batch size on the model's performance.

 ### **Results**